-The dense flower spikes of Agastache ‘Tango’ are plentiful and long blooming.
-The flowers are brilliant orange red and open on strong, upright stems.
-The plant is compact with a bushy, well branched habit.
+The dense flower spikes of Agastache ‘Tango’ are plentiful and they are long blooming.
+The flowers are brilliant orange red atop strong, upright stems.
+The plant is compact and bushy, with a well branched habit.

 Agastache 'Tango' looks fantastic in dry beds, cottage gardens, rock gardens and large containers.
 It is an excellent plant for attracting birds, bees and beneficial insects to your garden.

 Agastache plants prefer a full sun to light shade position.
-Agastache need water to establish, then only if rainfall is low, however, the flowering season will last longer if the plant is kept moist.
+Water to establish, then only if rainfall is low, however, the flowering season will last longer if the plant is kept moist.